-Maurice realized that he needed one more compatriot if he was to have a chance to overpower these men.
-He didn't fancy shooting them in cold blood from his vantage point even if could be that accurate.
+Collis realized that he could not possibly overpower these men by himself.
+He didn't fancy shooting them in cold blood from his position, even if he could be that accurate.
 They were, after all, the law.
-And the lad they called Jamison was not going to be able to help.
-He was lying motionless on the ground near Morgan's feet.

 He made a snap decision.
 He gambled that he could get home and back before it was too late.

-It took him seven minutes to drive the Hudson back home.
-Aidan uncrated a Russian Mosin Nagant five shot rifle, bayonet and a hundred rounds of ammunition and they were on their way back in another three minutes.
+He ran back to the car, jumped in and drove back down the hill to home.
+He summoned Aidan to uncrate a Russian Mosin Nagant five shot rifle, bayonet and thirty rounds of ammunition, and they were within minutes on their way back to the fort .

-“Faster,” Aidan kept yelling.
-Maurice could see fire in the boy’s eyes as he mashed down on the accelerator pedal.
+“Faster,” Aidan kept yelling in Collis’ ear.

+He could see fire in the boy’s eyes as he mashed down on the accelerator pedal.
 The Hudson groaned under the stress.

 CHAPTER TWENTY THREE – PERIL (WC 3955) ©